 PLL LOT (project initiator), Port Lotniczy Okęcie, Warsaw Tourism Organization, WOT members – tour operators, tourism organizers, attractions, restaurants, museums, galleries

 Note: The project can be executed with involvement of all interested partners.

 The project sets out to design a number of tours aligned with selected flight schedules that would be accessible to PLL LOT passengers who have a transfer in Warsaw lasting at least a couple of hours (but no more than 24 hours).
 The Warsaw Tourism Organization invited its members to come up with such tour ideas.
 In effect of the discussions that ensued, the project has been modified – following a number of meetings with all interested parties, AB Poland Travel was selected as the project coordinator to hold further talks with the national carrier on behalf of all other WOT members interested in participating in this project.
 In parallel, WOT’s Board of Directors met with PPL Okęcie representatives who provided their data on the transit traffic at the Warsaw Frederic Chopin Airport.
 Further developments in the project will be notified as they happen via newsletters, mailing campaigns, and our Association’s website.

-- Deputy Chairperson: Loretta Neufeldt-Ziemba, Orbis S.A.
+- Vice Chair: Loretta Neufeldt-Ziemba, Orbis S.A

 - Committee Member: Rafał Patla, Adventure Warsaw